weedkiller/CRM-Email-Workflow-Utilities/README.md

 * Check Email Attachments Present & Count
 * Create Template

-**Note - I am no longer supporting the 2011 & 2013 versions of this solution.**
+**Note - I am no longer supporting the 2011/2013 version of this solution.**

 *No warranty expressed or implied - use at your own risk!